->By signing the anti-doping contract the athlete commits to doping-testing and the sanctions by the rules.
+>By approving the anti-doping contract by purchasing the license the athlete commits to doping-testing and the sanctions by the rules.
 During the contract validation time the athlete can be tested by motion of WADA, any NADOs in the world, World Heavy Events Association or it´s national federation when ever, where ever without pre-notice.

->The athlete can not take part to any competition under World Heavy Events Association jurisdiction before he/she has paid the yearly license fee to the association and have returned the anti-doping contract to the association, fully filled and personally signed as it is told in the contract.
+>The athlete can not take part to any competition under World Heavy Events Association jurisdiction before he/she has paid the yearly license fee to the association and have approved the anti-doping contract by purchasing the license.

 >If World Heavy Events Association or it´s national federation has banned or bans an athlete (due doping violation), who has signed the anti-doping contract the athlete commits to pay World Heavy Events Association or it´s national federation a fee, what is mentioned in the rules of World Heavy Events Association or it´s national federation and before the payment the athlete can not take part to any competition under World Heavy Events Association jurisdiction even the ban is over in time.

 >An athlete under 18 years can not make the anti-doping contract with World Heavy Events Association or it´s national federation without parents written permission.

 >If the banned athlete is under returning testing, he must be the member of World Heavy Events Association and he/she must have valid anti-doping contract.

 4. Current situation and the areas of responsibility